ckfranz/chris-macleod-portfolio/README.md

 ## Overview

-This website showcases their artwork, including paintings, sketches, and digital art.
+This website showcases their art and serves to connect customers.

 ## Features